K-theoretic obstructions to bounded t-structures: Introduction

 Conjecture~\hyperlink{conj:a}{A} is a special case of the second conjecture by setting $E=\Dscr^b(A)$, the bounded derived $\infty$-category of $A$, and we will therefore refer to the second as the generalized Schlichting conjecture.
 The connective part of Conjecture~\hyperlink{conj:c}{C} is Barwick's theorem~\cite{barwick} for connective $K$-theory: $\K^{\cn}(E^\heartsuit)\we\K^{\cn}(E)$, which generalizes the Gillet-Waldhausen theorem~\cite{thomason-trobaugh}*{Theorem~1.11.7} in the case that $E=\Dscr^b(A)$.
 So, the open part of that conjecture may be rephrased as saying that $\K_{-n}(E^\heartsuit)\rightarrow\K_{-n}(E)$ is an isomorphism for all $n\geq 1$.
 Of course, this would follow from Conjecture~\hyperlink{conj:b}{B} together with Conjecture~\hyperlink{conj:a}{A}.
 In fact, Conjecture~\hyperlink{conj:b}{B} holds if and only if Conjectures~\hyperlink{conj:a}{A} and~\hyperlink{conj:c}{C} hold.

-There are examples of stable $\infty$-categories $E$ with two different $t$-structures, one having a noetherian heart and the other having a non-noetherian heart.
+Note that there are examples of stable $\infty$-categories $E$ with two different bounded $t$-structures, one having a noetherian heart and the other having a non-noetherian heart.
 The standard example, due to Thomas and written down in~\cite{abramovich-polishchuk}, is $\Dscr^b(\PP^1)$, and was pointed out to us by Calabrese.

-We view this as further evidence for Conjecture~\hyperlink{conj:b}{B}.
+\paragraph{Applications.} There are three major areas of application of the work in this paper: obstructions to the existence of $t$-structures (and hence to stability conditions) on $\Perf(X)$ when $X$ is a singular scheme, possible obstructions to the existence of the conjectural motivic $t$-structure, and vanishing results for the negative $K$-theory of nonconnective dg algebras and ring spectra.
+We describe the first two areas briefly below and leave the extensive vanishing results for ring spectra to Section~\ref{sec:negative}.

+\paragraph{Stability conditions.} Bridgeland introduced in~\cite{bridgeland} the notion of stability conditions on abelian and triangulated categories.
+Moreover, he proved in~\cite{bridgeland}*{Proposition~5.3} that giving a stability condition on a triangulated category $\Tscr$ is equivalent to giving a bounded $t$-structure on $\Tscr$ together with a stability condition on $\Tscr^\heart$.
+A crucial and open problem in the theory of stability conditions is when $\Perf(X)$ admits any stability conditions at all for $X$ a smooth scheme over $\CC$.
+This is open even for general smooth proper threefolds (see for example~\cite{bayer-macri-toda}).

+Our methods give $K$-theoretic obstructions to the existence of bounded $t$-structures and hence to stability conditions.
+As far as we are aware these are the first obstructions of any kind to the existence of bounded $t$-structures.

+\begin{corollary} Let $X$ be a scheme such that $\K_{-1}(X)\neq 0$.
+Then, there exists no bounded $t$-structure (and hence no stability condition) on $\Perf(X)$.
+If $\K_{-n}(X)\neq 0$ for some $n\geq 2$, then there exists no bounded $t$-structure on $\Perf(X)$ with noetherian heart. \end{corollary}

+The corollary applies to a wide variety of singular schemes, even such simple examples as nodal cubic curves, where $\K_{-1}(X)\iso\ZZ$.
+Note that when $X$ is noetherian and singular, it is easy to see that the canonical bounded $t$-structure on $\Dscr^b(X)$ does not restrict to one on $\Perf(X)\subseteq\Dscr^b(X)$.
+A priori there could be other, exotic $t$-structures.
+We propose the following conjecture, which generalizes Corollary~\ref{cor:stability}.

+\begin{conjecture} Let $X$ be a noetherian scheme of finite Krull dimension.
+If $X$ is not regular, then $\Perf(X)$ admits no bounded $t$-structure. \end{conjecture}

+Based on Corollary~\ref{cor:stability}, when $X$ is singular, $\Dscr^b(X)$ appears more natural from the point of view of stability conditions.